mishaown/Class-Management-System/README.md

 # Class Management System

 A web application built using **Node.js**, **Express**, and **MongoDB** for managing classes, users, and roles within an educational or organizational setting.

-This project is currently under development.
+==> This project is **no longer actively maintained**.
+However, if you're interested in contributing, enhancing features, or using it as a base for your projects, feel free to fork and build upon it!
+It’s a great resource for **bachelor's students** or anyone looking to explore web development with Node.js, Express, and MongoDB.
+Contributions and improvements are always welcome! 🚀
 ---

 ## Features